How do you teach gratitude to kids?

-A gratitude wall can be anything from a gigantic chalkboard or a wall of your home (or classroom) with a collection of sticky notes.
-If you have a large mirror, make it even more exciting by writing what you’re thankful for with a dry erase marker on the mirror.
+A gratitude wall can be a gigantic chalkboard or a wall of your home (or classroom) covered in sticky notes.

 Do one every day or week.
 Then, watch as the wall fills up with all of the blessings!

-First, gather your supplies.
-Then make it a regular ritual to write something you are grateful for in the jar.
+Make it a regular ritual to jot down something you are grateful for in the jar.
 Challenge your kids to write something different every time.

 Simple supplies you’ll need: